-And while the process to rebuild these dwellings will take months and perhaps even years, it’s almost certain they will be built stronger, and with more fire-resistant materials to protect them from catastrophic elements — just in case disaster should strike again.
+The efforts of restoring these homes, landscapes and communities are ongoing, but when it comes to rebuilding structures and homes, we’re almost certain buildings will be built stronger, and with more fire-resistant materials to protect them from catastrophic elements — just in case disaster should strike again.

 Back in November 2018, when the destructive Woolsey Fire in Southern California tore through the Santa Monica Mountains area in the US and destroyed a number of residences, LA architect Doug Burdge teamed up with builder Nate Garnero to design a fire-proof temporary home made from shipping containers.

-Fondly named the ‘Buhaus’ (a hybrid of Malibu and Bauhaus), the compact design features a multifunctional floorplan with clever storage solutions and a sleek aesthetic finish.
+Fondly named the ‘Buhaus’ (a portmanteau of Malibu and Bauhaus), the compact design features a multifunctional floorplan with clever storage solutions and a sleek aesthetic finish.

 Just 14sqm in total, the floorplan houses enough room for a bedroom/living room/dining room and a spacious bathroom with shower, toilet and sink.